Sundy25/qtfkdata/README.md

 	}
 ```

 At dependency injection engine setup, like AutoFac or OWin, we need to call the repositories factory for to build types for those interfaces that inherits from **ICRUDRepository<T>**.
-There is no need for mantaining this code fragment.
-Paste it and forget it!
+There is no need for maintaining this code fragment.
 ```csharp
 	//...
 	IDBIO db = new SQLServerDBIO("some connection string");